NESI CHAIR AND STUDENT REPRESENTATIVE

 WEBINAR/WORKSHOP TEAM MEMBERS

-Stephen is a PhD candidate at La Trobe University, Bendigo in Australia.
-He completed his BSc in Physiotherapy at University College Dublin, and a Masters in Public Health at the University of Melbourne.
+Stephen works as an Allied Health Research and Knowledge Translation lead in Bendigo Health, Victoria, Australia.
+Stephen is an Adjunct Research Fellow within the Holsworth Research initiative at La Trobe University, Bendigo.
+He completed his BSc in Physiotherapy at University College Dublin, a Masters in Public Health at the University of Melbourne and finished his PhD at La Trobe University, Bendigo in 2021.
 His PhD research focussed on the role of behaviour change interventions in ambulatory hospital care.
-This PhD was undertaken part-time, he holds a full time position in the Public Health team in Bendigo Health.
-His PhD has been examined, and is awaiting ratification from the academic board.
-Stephen is a member of the NESI Webinar/Workshop Team.
+Stephen is co-chair of the NESI Webinar/Workshop Team.